Return to key areas of work

 • 28.3: Provide assistance to low-income households in Clean Air Zones with expiring burners to transition to cleaner forms of home heating.

 How are we doing: The Warmer Cheaper media education campaign was successfully delivered and completed in quarter one.
-Campaign engagement saw an 8% increase on the previous year.
+Campaign engagement saw an 8 per cent increase on the previous year.
 Mailouts to households with expiring wood burners commenced in October 2023.
-Social and print media will be ongoing though the year to educate public about air quality issues and raise awareness of burner expiry.
+Social and print media will be ongoing throughout the year to educate the public about air quality issues and raise awareness of burner expiry.

-Our website provides real-time air quality monitoring data.
-Data is collected across eight airsheds and is also available on the Land, Air, Water Aotearoa (LAWA) website.
-Data collected in quarter one across the eight airsheds met the requirements of the National Environmental Standards for Air Quality (NESAQ).
+Our website provides real-time air quality monitoring data, collected across eight airsheds.
+Data is also available on the Land, Air, Water Aotearoa (LAWA) website.
+We have begun investigations on air quality monitoring in Rolleston.

 On track